eirrgang/sample_restraint/README.md

 provides the code to actually expose the plugin as a class in a Python module that is compatible with the `gmx` package provided in the `gmxapi` project.

-By version 0.1.0, additional wrappers and boilerplate code will be migrated out of the files that define the `calculate()` methods.
-Until then, some amount of copy-and-paste or editing is necessary to implement a new potential.
-Refer to `src/cpp/harmonicpotential.h` and to `src/cpp/harmonicpotential.cpp` for a documented example of a simple pair restraint.
-A more complex example is found in the `ensemblepotential` files.
-The code in `src/cpp` is sufficient to produce testable object code, but the Python module is exported in `src/pythonmodule/export_plugin.cpp`.
-If you add additional source files for a new potential, you will need to update `src/cpp/CMakeLists.txt` as well.

 Python tests
 ------------